 I learned much by watching what other children were doing in school.
 I imitated their actions and observed how they did their schoolwork.
 I would then do everything I could to reproduce what they were accomplishing.
 This constant physical and emotional stress depleted my energy by the end of each day.

 In spite of the stress, I managed to graduate from high school a year early after completing all the requirements for graduation.
 To this day I have no idea how I managed to meet these requirements.
-It certainly helped that my grades throughout school were mostly A’s and B’s.
+It certainly helped that my grades throughout school were mostly A’s and B’s but math almost took me out of school.

 I was fortunate that no one labeled my behavior as anything more than being a very sensitive person.
 As I became older, my ability to see disincarnate Souls diminished but, I still saw angels in church and fairies in the woods.
 I became acclimated to what I saw in the spirit realm.
 Eventually, the visions ceased.
 As I grew older, I began again to hear Spirit and disincarnate Souls.